Top 11 Venture Capital Firms for Consumer Software Startups

 Image of Protofund - Top VCs in Consumer Software

-• Industries of focus: Blockchain, Web3, Consumer Applications, Consumer Software
+• Industries of focus: Blockchain, Web3, and consumer applications

 • Geographical presence: Los Angeles, California